AgoraIO/RTM/Agora-RTM-Tutorial-Windows/README.md

 - Visual Studio 2013

 ## Operating Instructions
-- 1.Create SDK directory at the same level of Sln directory
+- 1.Copy the corresponding files to the relevant directories in the SDK folder of the sln peer directory
-- 2.You need to copy the agora_sig_sdk.dll file in the dLL directory of the SDK to the compiled executable directory (debug / release)
+- 2.Copy the agora_rtm_sdk.dll file to the compile execution directory (debug/release)

 ## Connect Us
 - You can find full API document at [Document Center](https://docs.agora.io/en/)